polhooper/bagging_study/README.txt

 to use a package manager when install new open source software, e.g. Homebrew for OSX or apt-get for Ubuntu.

-(C) Down-sampling data:
+(C) System requirements:
 This training data is relatively large, and this demo does best on medium-high performance systems.
-We use a Mac Mini quad core with 16GB RAM.
+We used a Mac Mini quad core with 16GB RAM to develop this example.
+With this system model training takes ~20 minutes.
+With less memory and fewer CPUs it will be quite a bit slower.

 If your system is getting bogged down, especially with RAM overload, try down-sampling the data  file to lighten the system load.

 *---------------*
 * INSTRUCTIONS: *